CIG-UCL/polaffini/README.md

 This repository contains code for:
  - **POLAFFINI** [1]: a segmentation-based polyaffine initialization for improved non-linear image registration.
  - **dwarp**: tools for deep learning non-linear image registration to a template, and more...
+   - Subject to single template
+   - Subject to subject (pairwise)
+   - **Eddeep** [3]: eddy-currents distortion correction [:warning: SOON AVAILABLE]

-Most of the code is in Python, deep-learning stuffs are based on Tensorflow library, image IO and processing is done using SimpleITK (conversion through nibabel for mgh/mgz files), deep-learning registration uses Voxelmorph [2] core.\
+Most of the code is in Python, deep-learning stuffs are based on Tensorflow library, image IO and processing is done using SimpleITK (conversion through nibabel for mgh/mgz files), deep-learning registration uses Voxelmorph [2] core.

 # Installation